California is a powerhouse of music festival culture, offering a wide range of world-renowned events that span every genre, vibe, and region.

 Festival Categories | Multi-genre (Indie, Hip-Hop) |

 Since its debut in 2008, Outside Lands has become one of the premier music festivals in the U.S., hosted annually in San Francisco’s Golden Gate Park.
-Initially focused on indie and rock, it now features a diverse lineup spanning hip-hop, electronic, and pop, with past acts like Paul McCartney, Kendrick Lamar, and Billie Eilish.
+Initially focused on indie and rock, the lineup now features a diverse range of genres, including hip-hop, electronic, and pop, with past acts such as Paul McCartney, Kendrick Lamar, and Billie Eilish.
 The festival emphasizes sustainability, local culture, and unique experiences like wine tastings, craft beers, and the cannabis-themed “Grass Lands.”

 Set against Golden Gate Park’s lush backdrop, it blends music with California’s vibrant food, art, and eco-conscious ethos.
 Conveniently accessible via San Francisco International Airport, public transit, or ride-sharing services, Outside Lands offers an unforgettable urban festival experience.